 On the third Sunday of every month from October to June we share half of our plate collections with a non-profit 501c3 organization.
 The Share the Plate recipients have been nominated and elected by members and friends from a pool of non-profits organizations serving the Coachella Valley and surrounding desert cities.

-Safe Schools Desert Cities (February 2023)- Nominator & Liaison: Gloria Kapp
+January, 2024: Safe Schools Desert Cities (Scholarships) – Nominator & Liaison: Gloria Kapp

 Click on the links above to find out more about each organization.